 The ACAAI has also provided the following statement regarding continuing the use of allergy/asthma medications during the pandemic:

-With the COVID-19 pandemic coinciding with the spring allergy season, you may be concerned about using your intranasal corticosteroids for nasal allergies and your inhaled corticosteroids for your asthma.
+With the COVID-19 pandemic coinciding with allergy seasons, you may be concerned about using your intranasal corticosteroids for nasal allergies and your inhaled for your asthma.
 There is no data that continuing these allergy and asthma medications will have any effect on increasing your risk of getting the COVID-19 infection or if you get the infection, lead to a worse outcome.
 It is important to control your allergy and asthma symptoms as they may lead to misdiagnosis of COVID-19 as there are some overlap of symptoms.

 If your asthma is not well controlled, consult with your allergist.
 They can assess symptom control and update your Asthma Care Plan if needed.
 Tele-visits are available with all Atlanta Allergy & Asthma providers.